amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/README.md

 ### SignalGP Program Solutions for Experiment Problems

-Example SignalGP program solutions for the two test problems used for our experiments can be found here: [http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/example_solutions](http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/example_solutions).
+Example SignalGP program solutions for the two test problems used for our experiments can be found here: [example solutions](http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/example_solutions).

 ### Data Analyses

-Our data can be found in this repository: [https://github.com/amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/tree/master/data](https://github.com/amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/tree/master/data)
+Our data can be found in this repository: [./data/](https://github.com/amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/tree/master/data)

 [A fully detailed data analysis for the experiments associated with this contribution can be found **here**](http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/analysis/stats.html).